lyndj/YelpCamp/README.md

 # YelpCamp

-Camp Site Review Application
+* The biggest project in the WebDev Course to incorporate a fullstack javascript framework with an authentication middleware.*

-<strong>Technologies: HTML, CSS, JS, Express, MongoDB</strong>
+** Technologies: HTML, CSS, JS, Bootstrap, MongoDB, Express, NodeJs, Passport.js **

+- CRUD (Create, Read, Update, Delete) Application utilising all 7 RESTful routes (INDEX, NEW, CREATE, SHOW, EDIT, UPDATE, DESTROY)
+- Utilised package method-override to enable PUT & DELETE requests which are not supported by HTML forms.
+- The interface is built using Bootstrap.
+- Passport.js is used for authentication and enabling several authorisation functions.

-Live site can be viewed <a href="https://thawing-waters-46023.herokuapp.com/" target="_blank">here</a>:
+Live site can be viewed <a href="https://lyndj-yelpcamp.herokuapp.com/" target="_blank">here</a>: